5 Ways to Design the First Page of an eCommerce Site for Increased Sales

 Each of these elements are ever-present on the site, beckoning visitors to take a shortcut and get right down to business.
-If you’re hoping to increase sales on an ecommerce site, give your visitors a quick way to get to that part of the journey.
+If you’re hoping to increase sales on an eCommerce site, give your visitors a quick way to get to that part of the journey.

 3. Give Your Images a Lot of Love

-To start, you should only use custom photography and videography on ecommerce websites.
+To start, you should only use custom photography and videography on eCommerce websites.
 Customers don’t have the luxury of seeing your goods in person, so the more visuals, angles, variations, and contexts you can give them, the better.

 To do this, it’s going to take a little experimentation.
-What works for one website won’t always work for another, so that means being open to playing with things like color, quantity, variation, text placement, etc. A lot of this comes down to the content within your images, but it does also depend on what kind of store you’re building.
+What works for one website won’t always work for another, so that means being open to playing with factors and elements like color, quantity, variation, text placement, etc. A lot of this comes down to the content within your images, but it does also depend on what kind of store you’re building.
 Let’s look at a few examples.

 Gather is a website that offers a simple organizational solution for users.
 This means that the “shopping” process revolves more around the customization of one’s own organizational solution rather than perusing a number of products.
 As such, the website isn’t cluttered with a bunch of products for sale.